+Your doctor will perform a physical exam and ask about your personal and family medical history.
 The tests you'll need to diagnose your heart disease depend on what condition your doctor thinks you might have.
-No matter what type of heart disease you have, your doctor will likely perform a physical exam and ask about your personal and family medical history before doing any tests.
 Besides blood tests and a chest X-ray, tests to diagnose heart disease can include:

-- Electrocardiogram (ECG).
-An ECG records these electrical signals and can help your doctor detect irregularities in your heart's rhythm and structure.
+- Electrocardiogram (ECG or EKG).
+An ECG is a quick and painless test that records the electrical signals in your heart.
+It can spot abnormal heart rhythms.
 You may have an ECG while you're at rest or while exercising (stress electrocardiogram).

 - Holter monitoring.
-A Holter monitor is a portable device you wear to record a continuous ECG, usually for 24 to 72 hours.
-Holter monitoring is used to detect heart rhythm irregularities that aren't found during a regular ECG exam.
+A Holter monitor is a portable ECG device you wear to continuously record your heart rhythm, usually for 24 to 72 hours.
+Holter monitoring is used to detect heart rhythm problems that aren't found during a regular ECG exam.

 - Stress test.
 This type of test involves raising your heart rate with exercise or medicine while performing heart tests and imaging to check how your heart responds.

 Cardiac catheterization.
 In this test, a short tube (sheath) is inserted into a vein or artery in your leg (groin) or arm.
 A hollow, flexible and longer tube (guide catheter) is then inserted into the sheath.
-Aided by X-ray images on a monitor, your doctor threads the guide catheter through that artery until it reaches your heart.
+Using X-ray images on a monitor as a guide, your doctor carefully threads the catheter through the artery until it reaches your heart.

-The pressures in your heart chambers can be measured, and dye can be injected.
-The dye can be seen on an X-ray, which helps your doctor see the blood flow through your heart, blood vessels and valves to check for abnormalities.
+During cardiac catheterization, the pressures in your heart chambers can be measured, and dye can be injected.
+The dye can be seen on an X-ray, which helps your doctor see the blood flow through your heart, blood vessels and valves to check for problems.

 - Cardiac computerized tomography (CT) scan.
-This test is often used to check for heart problems.
 In a cardiac CT scan, you lie on a table inside a doughnut-shaped machine.
 An X-ray tube inside the machine rotates around your body and collects images of your heart and chest.

 - Lifestyle changes.
-These include eating a low-fat and low-sodium diet, getting at least 30 minutes of moderate exercise on most days of the week, quitting smoking, and limiting alcohol intake.
+You can lower your risk of heart disease by eating a low-fat and low-sodium diet, getting at least 30 minutes of moderate exercise on most days of the week, quitting smoking, and limiting alcohol intake.

 - Medications.
 If lifestyle changes alone aren't enough, your doctor may prescribe medications to control your heart disease.
-The type of medication will depend on the type of heart disease.
+The type of medication you receive will depend on the type of heart disease.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.